 - 2 pounds potato cut into wedges or thick fingers.

-In a deep skillet over medium heat, heat oil then saute onions for 2 minutes.
+- In a large skillet over medium heat, heat oil then saute onions for 2 minutes.

-Add the water/soup, bring to a boil then reduce heat until the liquids is absorbed.
+- Add the water/ stock, bring to a boil then reduce heat until the liquids is absorbed.

-In a small bowl combine the rubbing ingredients well.
+- In a medium bowl combine the rubbing ingredients well.

-Roast the chicken for 1/2 hour then reduce heat and cover with aluminum foil for another 1 1/2 hour or until the juices run clear between a leg and thigh.
+- Roast the chicken for ½ hour then reduce heat to 350F, cover with aluminum foil for another 1 ½ hour or until the juices run clear between a leg and thigh.

-Remove the foil in the last 15 minutes or so to get it crispier.
+- Remove the foil in the last 15 minutes to crisp up the skin.

 - Let the chicken rest for 10-15 minutes before carving.